hhromic/easy-hadoop-deployment/README.md

 ln -sfn apache-hadoop-VERSION apache-hadoop
 ```

-4. Initialize the local instance directory:
+4. Setup the local instance directory:
 ```shell
 git clone https://github.com/hhromic/easy-hadoop-deployment hadoop cd hadoop scripts/setup.sh
 ```

+5. The ```setup.sh``` script will ask questions for customizing your Hadoop instance.
+It will try to do its best to guess the best values that you should use.

-### Instruction for the Designated Node Servers
+### Instructions for the Designated Node Servers

 Once you have a working **central** Hadoop installation, all you have to do is to copy the installed directories into all your designated **node** machines.
 You don't need to change any configuration setting, but just launch the node-related services (see the Starting/Stopping Services section).